decalog, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th

 Sometimes the term “Regulative Principle of Worship” is used.
 What does this mean?

-This is a term which articulates an idea which comes to us from the Protestant Reformation.
+This is a term which comes out of the Protestant Reformation.
 The Reformers rejected the idea that churches should worship God in any way which was not forbidden.
 On the contrary, the Reformers insisted that God’s people were to worship Him only in those ways which God had commanded.
 Thus the Regulative Principle of Worship affirms that Christians should worship God in those ways which He has commanded.
 Some press this principle to far; others dispense with it entirely.

 Who press this principle too far?